pathology-dynamics/semnet-2/README.md

 ## Contributing

-If you feel that this repo can be improved in any way and would like to contribute, contact Anna Kirkpatrick <akirkpatrick3@gatech.edu>, <sallegri3@gatech.edu>, and Cassie Mitchell <cassie.mitchell@bme.gatech.edu>.
+If you feel that this repo can be improved in any way and would like to contribute, contact Anna Kirkpatrick <akirkpatrick3@gatech.edu>, Stephen Allegri <sallegri3@gatech.edu>, and Cassie Mitchell <cassie.mitchell@bme.gatech.edu>.

 ## Credits